 Why many home WiFi networks struggle

-Your standard router from your internet provider can probably handle up to eight WiFi devices connecting at a time, if you’re lucky.
-Once you add WiFi boosters or repeaters they take up more connections.
+Your standard router from your internet provider can probably only handle a limited number of WiFi devices connecting at a time.
+Once you add WiFi boosters or repeaters, they actually take up even more connections.
 This leads to dropouts or timeouts as your smart gadgets wait in the queue to be able to connect.

 This situation will only get worse as you add more and more wireless devices.